kostiantynkovalchuk/Module-JS1/week-3/readme.md

 - Write some assertions down for the function

+## 🧹 Refactor

+In these problems, you'll be _given_ an implementation and then asked to change it.
+Once you've updated it you'll need to double check that the code is still working... you'll need to run the assertions again

 ## 🔧 Implement

 In the `implement` directory you've got a number of functions you'll need to implement.